octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 On _SmartPy_, a test is a method of the contract class, preceded by `@sp.add_test`.

-Inside this method, you need to instantiate your contract class and your scenarios, to which you will add the contract instance and all the relate calls that you want to test.
+Inside this method, you need to instantiate your contract class and your scenarios, to which you will add the contract instance and all the related calls that you want to test.
 For instance:

 ```python
 @sp.add_test(name="Raffle")